Q: What is the status of women going out in masatooraat jamaat and girls attending girls’ madrasahs?

 - The teachers should be conversant with the laws of Shariah and acquainted with aspects of social and domestic living.

-- They should be committed to Deen and show great amount of concern in creating the true morals and values within the students.
-They should not be involved in the innovations, wrongs and immorality prevalent and they should stop others from getting involved in these shameful and sinful acts, e.g. not observing purdah, taking pictures, watching television and ghibat etc.
+- They should be committed to Deen and show a great amount of concern in creating the true morals and values within the students.
+They should not be involved in the innovations, wrongs and immorality prevalent and they should stop others from getting involved in these shameful and sinful acts e.g. not observing purdah, taking pictures, watching television, backbiting, etc.

-- The main function and purpose for girls’ studying Deen in girls’ madrasahs is as explained above, i.e. acquiring the knowledge and spirit of Shariah as well as equipping herself with the knowledge a woman would require throughout her life.
+- The main function and purpose for a girl studying Deen in girls’ madrasahs is as explained above i.e. acquiring the knowledge and spirit of Shariah as well as equipping herself with the knowledge a woman will require throughout her life.
 In other words, the primary object is creating the concern for the Aakhirat in the heart of the students.
-It is necessary to do away with the current system in vogue in many girls’ madrasahs and Islaamic institutes where efforts are aimed towards producing A’alimahs thus affording them big titles and worldly positions.
-Certainly this incorrect practice has to be rectified and reformed.
+It is necessary to do away with the current system in vogue in many girls’ madrasahs and Islamic institutes where efforts are aimed towards producing Aalimahs, thus affording them big titles and worldly positions.
+Certainly, this incorrect practice has to be rectified and reformed.
 It is necessary to correct the mindset of those who pursue such titles.

-- They should be transported to and from girls’ madrasahs accompanied by their Mahrams.
+- They should be accompanied by their mahrams when transported to and from the girls’ madrasahs.

 (Ahsanul Fataawa pg, 59 vol 8)

 The elders of the Tabligh Jamaat explain that mastooraat Jamaat is in actual fact a mobile madrasah and khaanqah which has been designed and structured to facilitate for those women who do not have the means or time to study at a girls’ madrasah nor can they acquire it within their homes.
-The only alternative for this class of women in acquiring Deen and the spirit of Deen is that they associate themselves with the Tabligh Jamaat.
-Just as permission is granted to women for attending girls’ madrasahs (with the above-mentioned conditions) to acquire Deen, similarly they would be allowed to attend Mastooraat Jamaats (a mobile madrasah) to acquire Deen if those very conditions are adhered to.
-Moreover, it has been clearly witnessed that the benefits of the mastooraat Jamaat are far greater than the girls’ madrasahs in creating the Islaamic spirit and values (taqwa, modesty, Hayaa, etc.).
+The only viable alternative for this class of women to acquire Deen and the spirit of Deen is for them to associate themselves with the Tabligh Jamaat.
+Just as permission is granted for women to attend girls’ madrasahs (with the above-mentioned conditions) to acquire Deen, they will similarly be allowed to attend Mastooraat Jamaats (a mobile madrasah) to acquire Deen if those very conditions are adhered to.
+Moreover, it has been clearly witnessed that the benefits of the mastooraat Jamaat are far greater than the girls’ madrasahs in creating the Islamic spirit and values (taqwa, modesty, Hayaa, etc.).
 The general observation is that the caution exercised in the mastooraat Jamaat (in terms of purdah as well as the strict supervision) exceeds the caution exercised in most of the girls’ madrasahs.

-As we have seen above, many of our senior Ulama and burzugaane Deen of the past, the likes of Mufti Mahmood Saheb (Rahmatullahi Alaihi), Moulana Thaanwi (Rahmatullahi Alaihi), Mufti Laajpuri (Rahmatullahi Alaihi), Mufti Shafee Saheb (Rahmatullahi Alahi) and Mufti Rasheed Ahmad Ludhyaanwi (Rahmatullahi Alaihi) have all permitted women to leave their homes to acquire Deen in those situations where there was no other alternative.
-Certainly these Ulama understood the need of the time as well as the temperament of Deen.
-Regarding Hazrat Moulana Thaanwi (Rahmatullahi Alaihi) it is mentioned that he would allow women accompanied by their Mahrams with observing purdah to come to Thanabowan for bay’at.
-Hazratji Moulana Maseehullah (Rahmatullahi Alaihi) used to hold a weekly gathering conducted after Jumuah salaah where women accompanied by their husbands used to attend (for which separate facilities for women used to be arranged).
-There are witnesses present till today who will bear testimony that certain women went out in mastooraat Jamaat with the permission of Hazrat Moulana Yusuf (Rahmatullahi Alaihi).
+As we have seen above, many of our senior Ulama and Burzugaane Deen (pious predecessors), the likes of Hazrat Mufti Mahmood Saheb (rahmatullahi alaih), Hazrat Moulana Thaanwi (rahmatullahi alaih), Hazrat Mufti Laajpuri (rahmatullahi alaih), Hazrat Mufti Shafee Saheb (rahmatullahi alah) and Hazrat Mufti Rasheed Ahmad Ludhyaanwi (rahmatullahi alaih) have permitted women to leave their homes to acquire Deen in the situations where there was no other alternative.
+These Ulama certainly understood the need of the time as well as the temperament of Deen.
+Regarding Hazrat Moulana Thaanwi (rahmatullahi alaih), it is mentioned that he would allow women who were accompanied by their Mahrams and observing purdah to come to Thanabowan for bay’at.
+Hazratji Moulana Maseehullah (rahmatullahi alaih) used to hold a weekly programme conducted after the Jumuah salaah which women accompanied by their husbands used to attend (for which separate ladies’ facilities would be arranged).
+There are witnesses present till today who will bear testimony that certain women went out in mastooraat Jamaat with the permission of Hazrat Moulana Yusuf (rahmatullahi alaih).

 We do understand that many senior Ulama’ have prohibited women from coming out in Jamaat.
-This prohibition is however with reference to women who go for ghush, arrange programmes and ijtimas, gather at public venues or who conduct in a way that is improper for women.
+This prohibition is however with reference to women who go for gusht, arrange programmes and ijtimas, gather at public venues or conduct in a manner that is improper for women.
 This is obviously incorrect.
-However, arranging a programme for women in a private residence where all precautionary measures in terms of purdah are adopted and are seen far more greater than the purdah that is adopted in the girls’ madrasahs, then this is a separate issue altogether.
-Furthermore, this controversy is just a controversy of words, the reason being that the Tabligh Jamaat has been named as the “Tabligh Jamaat”, however rightfully it is an “Islaahi Jamaat” for which there is approximate consensus among our senior Ulama’ kiraam that this movement has been initiated to teach the Ummat their Deeni obligations and responsibilities.
-We hope that this will end all doubts and misgivings and will assist in understanding the true Deeni perspective with regards to women’s mastooraat Jamaat and girls’ madrasahs.
+However, when it comes to arranging a programme for women in a private residence where all precautionary measures in terms of purdah are adopted and upheld to a far greater extent than the purdah that is adopted in the girls’ madrasahs, then this is a separate issue altogether.
+Furthermore, this controversy is just a controversy of words.
+The reason is that although the Tabligh Jamaat has been named the “Tabligh Jamaat”, it is rightfully an “Islaahi Jamaat”, and there is approximate consensus among our senior Ulama’ kiraam that this movement has been initiated to teach the ummah their Deeni obligations and responsibilities.
+We hope that this will bring an end to all doubts and misgivings and will assist in understanding the true Deeni perspective with regards to women’s mastooraat Jamaat and girls’ madrasahs.

-We earnestly make dua to Allah Ta’ala that He bless the mothers and sisters of this ummah with the Tawfeeq (ability) to practice the complete Sunnah in the manner it was practiced by the Sahaabiyyaat in the Mubaarak era of Rasulullah (sallallahu alaihi wasallam).
+We earnestly make dua to Allah Ta’ala that He bless the mothers and sisters of this ummah with the tawfeeq (ability) to practice the complete sunnah as it was practised by the Sahaabiyyaat (radhiyallahu anhun) in the Mubaarak era of Rasulullah (sallallahu alaihi wasallam).

 And Allah Ta’ala knows best.